OpenIPC/decoder/README.md

 To understand the SDK version, Android version and other relationships, please see this [table](https://apilevels.com/).

-_During the testing phase, the application is distributed only in binary form._
+_During the testing phase, the application is distributed only in binary form, sorry._

 ![Menu](photo_menu.jpg)